forced-request/forced-request/README.md

-# 90% done, just needs screenshots
+# 95% done.
+We purged our billing and hr department to make room for more screenshots